 - Recovery after Revision Surgery – The recovery period is for revision surgery is about the same as you experienced with the first surgery.
 You should follow the same recovery guidelines and precautions with your revision surgery as you did with your primary.

-Choosing a Plastic Surgeon for Implant Revision
+Choosing a Plastic Surgeon for Breast Implant Revision